t1/jee-demo/readme.md

-Demo project for distributed tracing
+# Demo Project

 contains:
-- docker-compose.yml
-- app-backend
-- domain application
+- app-backend: would be a Backend-For-Frontend to gateway frontend requests to the domain backends
+- domain-backend: domain/business logic plus persistence layer

-## Docker images
+## Docker

 Start docker-compose: